-This discussion is two-fold: it begins by asking everyone to do an assessment individually and then builds upon the thoughts and feelings caused by it.
+This discussion is two-fold: it begins by asking everyone to and then builds upon the thoughts and feelings caused by it.

-This assessment can be a great one-on-one conversation starter that you can use to help guide group members.
+This assessment can be a great one-on-one conversation guide group members.

-Feel free to either let participants read and answer these individually or read through each question one at a time and have people answer them as you go.
+Feel free to either let participants read and answer these individually or read through and have people answer them as you go.